Painting with Powertex

 - Alternate texture and colour layers for lots of detail.

-Just dive in!
-Drop me a line if you have a question about anything I’ve mentioned here and I’ll do my best to help.
 Don’t forget if you’re in the UK you can get your supplies here.
 (As a Powertex tutor, this is where I buy my supplies.)